 We came up with ‘Game of 3D printing’ of course and tried to figure out the time and cost to 3D print life-size versions of various Game of thrones landmarks such as ‘the Wall’ or Winterfell.

-3D printing is fun, and the applications are endless these days.
-It’s amazing to see the many different things creative people are doing with 3D printers such as the Ultimaker 2, not to mention the medical and industrial applications (cosplay is my personal favourite).
+3D printing is fun, and the applications are endless these days compared to using regular printer cartridges.
+It’s amazing to see the many different things creative people are doing with 3D printers such as the Ultimaker 2, not to mention the medical and industrial applications (cosplay is my personal favorite).

 What could we 3D print from GOT?

-For us to be able to work out how long it would take to print something in 3D and how much it would cost, we first needed to figure out it’s dimensions.
-There were only so many things from the Game of Thrones TV series that we could find that out for.
+For us to be able to work out how long it would take to print something in 3D and how much it would cost, we first needed to figure out its dimensions.
+There were only so many things from the Game of Thrones TV series to choose from.
 So we started with a wish list and set out to research each one.

 It took a lot of hard work to come up with the numbers and put together our infographic / video clip, so please be kind and most of all feel free to share and link back to us!

 We created a mini video version of our infographic that just included 3 Game of thrones locations:

 Our infographic includes extra locations and characters to give you a size comparison:

 How we worked it out

 We based our game of thrones infographic stats on using a common household 3D printer (the Ultimaker 2), rather than an industrial machine because let’s be honest, who can afford one of those?